DaNious/Acoustic-Mobile/README.md

 # Modified 07/17/2019
 1) The sound files are stored in a synced folder.
 2) Archive this version to make changes on test protocols.

+# Modified 09/01/2019
+1) Add an auto button to continuously run the measurements for certain times
+2) BUG HERE!
+The display can not show the instructions(Thread manipulation problem)